simplocms/docs/docs/core/artisan-console.md

 ```

 Every command in Artisan Console offers also help information, what you can use for getting list of all available options for
-specific command and also more detailed descriptions.
+specific command and more detailed descriptions.
 For showing this detailed information use `help`:
 ```text
 php artisan help list
 ```